ihmwg/python-ihm/docs/usage.rst

    pointing to the same entity, while a heterodimer contains two entities.
    It is also possible for an entity to exist with no asymmetric units pointing to it - this typically corresponds to something seen in an experiment (such as a cross-linking study) which was not modeled.
+Note that the IHM extension currently contains no support for symmetry, so two chains that are symmetrically related should each be represented as an "asymmetric" unit.
  - :class:`ihm.Assembly` groups asymmetric units and/or entities, or parts of them.
 Assemblies are used to describe which parts of the system correspond to each input source of data, or that were modeled.
- - :class:`ihm.representation.Representation` describes how each part of the system was represented in the modeling, for example :class:`as atoms <ihm.representation.AtomicSegment` or :class:`as coarse-grained spheres <ihm.representation.FeatureSegment`.
+ - :class:`ihm.representation.Representation` describes how each part of the system was represented in the modeling, for example :class:`as atoms <ihm.representation.AtomicSegment>` or :class:`as coarse-grained spheres <ihm.representation.FeatureSegment>`.

 Restraints, that score or otherwise fit the computational model against the input data, can be created as :class:`ihm.restraint.Restraint` objects.